 Some Adventures require Heroes to escape from the dungeon.
-To escape from the dungeon, your Hero needs to be on the specified location (such as the ladder square on the Secure Exit tile, the stairs on the Tunnel Exit tile, or the stairs on the Start Tile) at the end of your Hero Phase.
-Once you have escaped from the dungeon, you no longer take your Hero Phase or Exploration Phase, or draw Encounter Cards, but you do continue to take your Villain Phase and activate any Monster Cards or Trap Cards that you control.
+To escape from the dungeon, your Hero needs to be on the specified location (such as the stairs on the Secret Stairway tile, or the stairs on the Start Tile) at the end of your Hero Phase.
+Once your Hero has escaped from the dungeon, you no longer take your Hero Phase or Exploration Phase, or draw Encounter Cards, but you do continue to take your Villain Phase and activate any Monster Cards or Trap Cards that you control.